 The odds are good that you'll be able to eliminate the pain and return to your regular lifting routine once you understand the underlying pain-generating mechanism(s) and take the appropriate actions to rectify them.

 Be smart.
-Take the time and energy to figure out which structures are at fault and be patient as you work to correct them.
+Take the time and energy to determine which structures are at fault, and be patient as you work to correct them.
 Doing so will only be a drop in the bucket when it comes to any training setbacks and will prolong your lifting pursuits for years to come.

 About The Author

 Jim is a physical therapist, strength & conditioning specialist and former competitive powerlifter.
 He loves treating lifters and other active individuals in the clinic and working with them in the gym in order to help them move better, feel better and maximize their training potential.